ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 -   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.

--   The test suites verify the server-side testable requirements; they do not verify the requirements related to client behaviors and server internal behaviors.
+-   The test suites verify the server-side testable requirements, but do not verify the requirements related to client behaviors and server internal behaviors.